 4.1.1 Static system

 A generalized HF communication system incorporates both static and mobile terminals.
-Static system is a wording corresponding to adaptive system, an HF static system literally refers to static terminals in fixed service, which requires a high-quality static communication link.
+An HF static system literally refers to static terminals in the fixed service, which require a high-quality static communication link.
 It operates with a defined frequency complement on a regular schedule.

-Under given communication quality and success ratio, to design and build up a high-quality static link for traditional HF communication, the following aspects must be considered:
+Under a given communication quality and success ratio, to design and build up a high-quality static link for traditional HF communication, the following aspects must be considered:

 Frequency range;